rienafairefr/python-ldraw/README.rst

 You may need to become the root user or administrator to do this.
 Code generation shouldn't need root it's using your user data dir (through the `appdirs` package's user_data_dir)

+The ldraw.library module and its submodules (colours, parts) are not actual python modules, but are generated and loaded dynamically from a directory containing LDraw parts files

+If your system has never imported anything inside the ldraw.library namespace then it will download the library from ldraw.org and generate python files This can take a long time but should only be happening at the first such import

 Examples
 --------